-I want to talk to you a little bit about what you should do when you have child custody orders from another state and let's say that the parent who has visitation is in here in Colorado and the other parent is not returning the child.
+I want to talk to you a little bit about what you should do when you have child custody orders from another state and let's say that the parent who has visitation is in here in Florida and the other parent is not returning the child.
 What do I do then?

 So it's a two step process.
 Step one is to register the Foreign Decree from the other state.
-And two, to seek the Colorado court's ruling that would allow you to use law enforcement in the state to help you get the child back.
+And two, to seek the Florida court's ruling that would allow you to use law enforcement in the state to help you get the child back.